 Sharing her experiences

-The Queens native returned to UNCSA as a 2015 guest artist to teach two master classes and to talk with dance students about how her experiences at UNCSA helped her to become a success in the world of dance.
+Brown has returned to UNCSA many times as a guest artist to teach and talk with dance students about her experiences here.

-Though Brown's themes focus on identity and race, she advises young artists to talk about what they want to talk about through their art.
-Sometimes it's political, sometimes it is not.
+Though her own themes focus on identity and race, she advises young artists to talk about what they want to talk about through their art.
+Sometimes it's political, sometimes it’s not.

 “I believe healing is just as powerful as protest,” Brown says.
 “Being able to laugh through your pain is just as important as your anger.
 We need all types of art to keep going.”